liqvidjs/plugins/demos/liqvid/codebooth-python/README.md

-This demo shows how to use the CodeBooth plugin for TSX tutorials.
+This demo shows how to use the CodeBooth plugin for Python tutorials.

 ## Installation